Sign In / Sign Out

 Each session is interactive and addresses the needs of each individual person.
 Sessions will be approximately an hour long, and a flat fee will be charged for participation in the seven week program.
 Group leaders are doctoral students in clinical psychology and are supervised by a licensed clinical psychologist.
 For more information call 480-965-7296, or email firstname.lastname@example.org E-mail messages are not secure and discretion is advised.

 Mindfulness has been increasingly shown to have positive effects on mental and physical well-being.
 The Mindfulness Group at the Clinical Psychology Center is an educational and experiential program aimed at learning how to open up to the full experience of life from moment to moment and how to live life to the fullest.
 The CPC offers a group program designed to help cope with any of life's challenges - big or small - using mindfulness-based techniques.
 The group is open to ASU students, faculty and adults from the community.
-This six-session program aims to:
+This eight-session program aims to:

 Each session is interactive, includes hands-on mindfulness exercises, and addresses the needs of each individual person.
-Sessions will be approximately an hour long, and cost only $15 per session or a flat fee of $60 for all six sessions!
+Sessions will be approximately an hour long, and cost only $15 per session or a flat fee of $80 for all eight sessions!
 Group leaders are doctoral students in clinical psychology and are supervised by a licensed clinical psychologist.
 For more information, please call the ASU Clinical Psychology Center at 480-965-7296.